jcoreio/pack-lambda/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![npm version](https://badge.fury.io/js/pack-lambda.svg)](https://badge.fury.io/js/pack-lambda)

-.zip packager for AWS Lambda that behaves more like npm pack than other packages
+Great .zip packager and S3 uploader for AWS Lambda.
+Bundles only your `prod` dependencies that are already installed, no need to prune or copy to a temp directory and do a fresh install.
+And it even works with dependencies installed by `pnpm`!

 Supports: